Best Wine and Food Tour in Barossa Valley

 There was a little time between courses to explore the winery.
 This was a perfect opportunity to capture some photos of the vineyard.

-The contrast of the autumn colours of the area were so pretty.
+The contrast of the autumn colours of the area was so pretty.

 Set against the clear blue sky, it doesn’t get much better than this.

-Then it was time to go back to the dining table to enjoy lunch.
-Platters of beef & chicken fillets alongside fresh lentil and barley salads are served.
-Also green salads and potato wedges.
+Then it was time to return to the dining table to enjoy lunch.
+Platters of beef and chicken fillets alongside fresh lentil and barley salads, green salads, and potato wedges were served.

 A few more tastings of the lovely Lambert Estate wines before finishing with a nice surprise.
 A chocolatier is a fortified wine with hints of chocolate.
 The perfect way to finish.